Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2020/STACK the Flags/Web/Unlock Me/README.md

 1. ⚠️ This behavior is fixed in the python library and will return this error jwt.exceptions.InvalidKeyError: The specified key is an asymmetric key or x509 certificate and should not be used as an HMAC secret..
 You need to install the following version: pip install pyjwt==0.4.3.

 `{"flag":"govtech-csg{5!gN_0F_+h3_T!m3S}"}`

+#### Why it works

+This works as (thanks to https://github.com/IRS-Cybersec/ctfdump/tree/stack-mitsuha/STACK%20the%20Flags%202020/Mitsuha/Web/1.%20Unlock%20Me)
+1. RS256 is an asymmetric algorithm, which means that it uses a private key to sign the signature, and a public key to verify the signature (for authentication).
+HS256 is a symmetric algorithm, which means that it uses the same secret/key to sign and verify the signature
+1. If the backend accepts both HS256 AND RS256 as the algorithms accepted, when we change the algorithm from RS256 to HS256, the backend treats the known public key as the secret/key for HS256.
+1. Hence, we can modify the token and sign it using the public key for the backend to accept the token using the HS256 algorithm.

 ## Flag